Maximize Your Impact as an Executive Assistant: The Power of Microsoft Teams

 Before the Meeting: Set Up for Precision and Impact

-✅ Meeting Templates
+✅ Leverage Meeting Templates

-Set default presenter and attendee roles
+Designate default presenter and attendee roles.

-Control chat and Q&A settings
+Control chat and Q&A settings effectively.

-Enable auto-recording
+Enable auto-recording for future reference.

-Pre-load agendas or documents
+Pre-load agendas or necessary documents.

-✅ Registration Options
+✅ Utilize Registration Options

-Collect attendee details before the meeting
+Gather attendee details before the meeting.

-Limit participation to registered guests
+Restrict participation to registered guests only.

-Automate invite distribution after registration
+Automate the distribution of invites after registration.

-✅ Pre-set Breakout Rooms
+✅ Pre-set Breakout Rooms for Engagement

-Name rooms based on topics or teams
+Name rooms based on specific topics or teams.

-Pre-load discussion prompts
+Pre-load discussion prompts to guide conversations.

-✅ Custom Meeting Roles
+✅ Define Custom Meeting Roles

 Executive = Presenter